nchocholova/english-for-designers/03-case-studies/draft-text-image-combo.md

 "menu - menu - menu") or short slogans like "Už letím do Letky," which translates to "I'm flying to Letka"—a phrase that sounds far more organic in Czech.
 We kept these messages short to ensure legibility and accessibility.

----

-### The Unexpected Landing
-The presentation to the client was met with initial enthusiasm.
-"It's very well thought out," the owner acknowledged, "but perhaps we're looking for our identity to include more organic and free-hand, less structured elements."
-Despite our conversations about how this system would effectively differentiate them from competitors, the client ultimately chose a simpler, more logo-centric approach.

 ![Application on Interior Door & Aprons](interior.png)